Living Well at Culliford House

 Supporting residents to Live Well

 We are continuing to do everything we can to keep life as normal as possible for our residents during the pandemic.
-Being isolated and unable to see loved ones for weeks on end can have a detrimental effect on both physical and mental health, so it has been more important than ever to support our residents through this difficult time.
-We have been finding creative ways to provide entertainment and a sense of connection with others such as a pen-pal scheme, activity packs, games, virtual quizzes and exercise classes.
-Our dedicated staff team is on-hand to support residents to stay in touch with their loved ones through regular letters, phone-calls, video chats and supporting visits.
+Our dedicated staff team is on-hand to support residents to stay in touch with their loved ones through supporting visits, regular letters, phone-calls, video chats and supporting visits.
 They are also spending 1:1 time with residents to lower the risk of social isolation.